joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

 In JavaScript, we name variables using camelCase, which means that there are no spaces or underscores in the name and that every first letter of each word is capitalized except for the first word: `thisIsUsingCamelCase`.

-Other languages, like Ruby, use snake case to name variables: `this_is_using_snake_case`.
+Other languages, like Ruby or Python, use snake case to name variables: `this_is_using_snake_case`.
 If you're writing in JavaScript (which you are :wink:), make sure you're _always_ using the standard camelCase style convention.

 ```js
 var myVarVariable;